robahall/robahall.github.io/_posts/2018-2-19-Build-model-and-check.md

 From here we need to check the assumptions we originally made.
 We do that by:

-* Checking normality against residuals
+* Checking normality against residuals,
-* Plot versus time sequence
+* Plot versus time sequence,
-* Plot versus fitted values.
+* Plot versus fitted values, and
-* Check for outliers
+* Checking for outliers

 One of the first assumptions we made when running an ANOVA was that the data was approximately normal.
 We typically check this with a histogram but because we have small sample small small fluctuations in our data causes large shape changes to our histogram.
 Instead we check our residuals with a normal probability plot.
 What we are interested in from our probability plot is whether our residuals are approximately normal.